 The creation of an oral appliance for obstructive sleep apnoea therapy (OSA) requires a proper diagnosis by sleep study with full results and treatment recommendations.
 Snoring issues in the absence of any high risk OSA signs can be treated with oral appliances on referral by your medical practitioner if they deem a sleep study not required.

-If private health insurance rebates are to be claimed, a sleep study is considered a requirement by all health insurance policies.
+If private health insurance rebates are to be claimed, a sleep study or sleep physician referral is considered a requirement by all health insurance policies.

 2. Impressions, Analysis and Measurements